eagle840/katacoda-labs/tcpdumpnc/step1.md

 # Overview of tcpdump

 tip!
-try not to use the 'auto execute', but actually type the commands in, you'll retain the information for longer.
+try not to use the 'auto execute', but actually type the commands in, you'll retain the information for longer.   ctrl-l does the same thing as clear

 hint:
 ctrl-L refreshes the terminal
 you may need to run these with sudo needing on your setup

+warning:
+as usual, don't try on production systems unless you know what you're doing!

 Lets check if you have tcpdump